 “So, Mac.
 Any success in identifying our Angel?”

 “She’s a ghost, Dad.
 The FBI ran a complete facial recognition analysis on her.
 It came up fruitless.
-She’s not on any facial database we have access to.
+She’s not on any facial database we can access—the same for the partial fingerprints we found.

-Since I guessed her age to be no older than twenty-five, the FBI people used an Artificial Intelligence analysis of Chicago birth records for the five years she might have been born.
-Obviously, it’s not a sure bet that she was born in Chicago.
+Since I guessed her age to be no older than twenty-five, the FBI used an Artificial Intelligence analysis of Chicago birth records for the five years she might have been born.
+Understandably, it’s not a sure bet that she was born in Chicago.
 Still, we average about 40,000 new babies in Chicago every year.
 All hospitals enter their births into a City Hall database.

 They got a hit.
 The baby that should have been number 37413 has no birth record.
-The physical hospital record is missing, and all digital records have been deleted.
-If that’s the Angel, she was born on December 22, 2032.
+The physical hospital record is missing, and somebody deleted all digital records.
+If that’s the Angel, she was born on December 22, 2037.
 She’d be 23 years old today.”

-“Did she expunge the records, Mac, or did someone else?”
+“Did she expunge the records, Mac?
+Or someone else?”

-“Well, Mom, considering that she apparently caused city surveillance cameras to freeze and thus mask her actions, I think we’re dealing with a Ninja computer genius.
+“Well, Mom, considering that she caused city surveillance cameras to freeze and thus mask her actions, I think we’re dealing with a Ninja computer genius.
 So, yeah, the Angel probably removed all her records.”

-Mac stared at the floor for several uncomfortable seconds, his expression a little disconsolate.
+Mac stared at the floor for several uncomfortable seconds, his expression disconsolate.

 “What’s wrong, Mac?”
 Ben said.